Skip to content

 Chroma-loss Indicator

 A second, softer signal for colour-identity loss.
-When MCU's internal gamut clip reduces the requested chroma by more than 40% to fit sRGB at the target tone (vivid seed pushed to an extreme tone), the swatch renders a single glyph after any clamp arrows, inside the swatch at the same 8px text size.
+When MCU's internal gamut clip reduces the requested chroma by more than 40% to fit sRGB at the target tone (vivid seed pushed to an extreme tone), the swatch renders a single glyph before any clamp arrows, inside the swatch at 9px text size.
 This is distinct from the arrow signal — arrows mean "tone ceiling reached, same hex as neighbour"; the star means "the hue is technically different but saturation got dropped enough that the colour has drifted from its source identity".

 The threshold (CHROMA_LOSS_INDICATOR_THRESHOLD = 0.4) is intentionally conservative so the marker only appears when loss is visually obvious.
 Low-chroma seeds (< 10 chroma in the requested shade) skip detection entirely — a gray ladder doesn't benefit from a clip indicator because there's no saturation to clip.